🔍 공개 퀴즈 검색

 3. Understanding who they are, what they know, believe, and care about ✓

-4. Counting how many people will read it
+4. Counting how many people will read your work

 Why does audience matter in persuasion?